-Risk Why Audit approach Wider dimensio n risks Financial management Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+Wider scope area Why Audit approach Wider Scope focus area as Financial management Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
 We will obtain an understanding of Tactran's financial position and year end outturn position through review of Partnership Board reports and other management information.
 We will assess management's progress with implementation of efficiency savings.
 Commentary and analysis on these areas will be provided within the annual audit report.
-We will perform controls testing over the budgeting process including the monitoring of budgets throughout the year.
 We will perform substantive procedures, including substantive analytical procedures, over income and expenditure comparing the final position to budget.
-Financial sustainability Financial sustainability looks forward to the medium and longer term to consider whether Tactran is planning effectively to continue to deliver its strategy.
-Tactran receives Scottish Government grant in aid and funding requisitions from Perth and Kinross Council, Dundee City Council, Stirling Council and Angus Council.
-It faces financial pressures as a result of reducing funding requisitions and reductions in Councils' capital spend.
-We will consider revenue and capital monitoring reports to ensure the grants and funding settlements are appropriate for the levels of expenditure.
-We will consider Tactran's financial planning and conclude on the appropriateness of this in our annual audit report.
 Governance and transparency Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making, and transparent reporting of financial and performance information.
-We will obtain an understanding of Tactran's governance and scrutiny arrangements and proposed developments to the governance framework and conclude on the appropriateness of these in our annual audit report.
+We will continue to develop our understanding of Tactran's governance and scrutiny arrangements and proposed developments to the governance framework and we will conclude on the appropriateness of these in our annual audit report.
 Value for money Value for money is concerned with how effectively resources are used to provide services.
 We will consider the allocation of resources and arrangements to provide value for money in achieving the aims of the Regional Transport Strategy.